kenstir/hemlock-sendmsg/README.md

 ------------------
 GET /metrics

-The metrics includes golang runtime and some other stats as well as internal stats.
+The metrics includes golang runtime and some other stats as well as internal stats in Prometheus format.
 To see just the internal status, grep for "hemlock_", e.g.
 ```bash
 $ curl -sS localhost:8842/metrics | grep hemlock_
 # HELP hemlock_notifications_sent_total Notifications sent, by result